mhasoba/TheMulQuaBio/README.md

 Some chapter-specific credits:

-* The computing sections were originally inspired by, and many of the materials are based on Stefano Allesina's excellent
+* The computing sections were originally inspired by, and many of the materials are based on Stefano Allesina's excellent notes back when Samraat was a Postdoc in the Allesina Lab.
+Check out [the book](https://computingskillsforbiologists.com/)!
-*
-Most of the sections on Data Analysis and Basic Statistics were originally written by David Orme (<d.orme@imperial.ac.uk>).
+*  Most of the sections on Data Analysis and Basic Statistics were originally written by David Orme (<d.orme@imperial.ac.uk>).